Total Pageviews

 Why Write At All?

 From my earliest years, I wanted to be a writer.
 It was not that I had any particular message for humanity.
-I just wanted to write something light and humorous to make me feel better about my own dreary life and maybe those stories would help someone with a similar life to feel better about theirs.
+I just wanted to write something light and humorous to make me feel better about my own dreary life and maybe, with a little luck, those stories would help someone with a similar life feel better about theirs.

 Crivens!

-I suppose the greatest benefit that comes from fictionalizing my daily life is that it gives me some distance from the otherwise uncomfortable nearness of dark, foreboding thoughts.
-I can detach myself from the tyranny of emotional disorders.
+I suppose the greatest benefit that comes from fictionalizing my daily life is that it allows me to distance myself from the uncomfortable nearness of dark, foreboding thoughts.

-In that calm, friendly, sometimes funny space that comes from detachment, I can find hope for today and purpose in tomorrow.
+In that calm, friendly, sometimes funny space that comes from detachment, I can find hope for today and purpose for tomorrow.